Crypt-OpenSSL-RSA

 Create a new C<Crypt::OpenSSL::RSA> object by loading a private key in

-from an string containing the Base64/DER encoding of the PKCS1
+from a string containing either PEM or DER encoding of the key.

 Return the Base64/DER-encoded representation of the "subject